-Settings for Required changes Windows firewall Enable exceptions for WMI and file and printer sharing UAC (When you are not running PowerBuilder with the built- in Administrator account) If the development and deployment computers are in the same domain, connect to the remote computer using a domain account that is in its local Administrators group.
-Then UAC access token filtering does not affect the domain accounts in the local Administrators group.
-You should not use a local, nondomain account on the remote computer because of UAC filtering, even if the account is in the Administrators group.
+Settings for Required changes Windows Enable exceptions for WMI and file and printer sharing firewall UAC (When you If the development and deployment computers are in the same domain, are not running connect to the remote computer using a domain account that is in its PowerBuilder local Administrators group.
+Then UAC access token filtering does not with the built- affect the domain accounts in the local Administrators group.
+You should in Administrator not use a local, nondomain account on the remote computer because of account) UAC filtering, even if the account is in the Administrators group.
 If the development and deployment computers are in the same workgroup, UAC filtering affects the connection to the remote computer even if the account is in the Administrators group.
 The only exception is the native "Administrator" account of the remote computer, but you should not use this account because of security issues.
 Instead, you can turn off UAC on